 For summer or any other non-standard term, VA will compute benefits based on credit hours and length of term.
 For ACC’s normal summer semester, full time should equal 6 hours and 1/2 time is 3 hours.
 This information can vary based on the eligible chapter of veteran student.
-Please see the VA Certifying Official in Financial Aid with any questions.
+Please see the VA Coordinator in Student Success with any questions.

-Notify the VA Certifying Official in Financial Aid of any changes in your schedule.
+Notify the VA Coordinator in Student Success of any changes in your schedule.

-Program changes must be made in writing with the VA Certifying Official in Student Development and will require an official transcript evaluation before certification in the new program.
+Program changes must be made in writing with the VA Coordinator in Student Success and will require an official transcript evaluation before certification in the new program.

 Please remember, ACC is not the VA and has no control of VA policy and rulings.
 It is your responsibility to comply with VA rules and procedures covered in appropriate laws, regulations, and pamphlets.